F-Stack/f-stack/dpdk/doc/guides/contributing/stable.rst

 consumers of DPDK with a stable target on which to base applications or packages.

+The primary characteristics of stable releases is that they attempt to fix issues and not introduce any new regressions while keeping backwards compatibility with the initial release of the stable version.

 The Long Term Support release (LTS) is a designation applied to a Stable Release to indicate longer term support.